kubernetes/website/docs/tasks/administer-cluster/reconfigure-kubelet.md

 1. Write a YAML or JSON configuration file containing the Kubelet's configuration.
 2. Wrap this file in a ConfigMap and save it to the Kubernetes control plane.
-3. Update the Kubelet's correspoinding Node object to use this ConfigMap.
+3. Update the Kubelet's corresponding Node object to use this ConfigMap.

 Each Kubelet watches a configuration reference on its respective Node object.
 When this reference changes, the Kubelet downloads the new configuration,